muratk5n/thirdwave/en/README.md

 Another reason why we should switch to sealed-off controlled vertical-farming style environments.
 It is baffling humankind is relying on some bees or natural pollinators to suvive (if the statement is true).
-Let's take nature out of the natural (food).
+Let's take nature out of the natural, nam sayin'?

 "If the bees disappear off the surface of the globe then man would only have four years of life left.
 No more bees, no more pollination,